jentery/dh150/index.md

 * Describe the work's tone.
 Is it serious?
 Playful?
 Vauge?
 Direct?
 * Describe the work as a feeling.
 Any goosebumps?
 What emotions or experiences do you associate with it?

-Mood prompts considerations of *distance, immediacy, or familiarity.*
+"Mood" prompts considerations of *distance, immediacy, or familiarity.*

 ---